 Calcium: very important mineral for the baby’s growth of bones and teeth.
 If a pregnant woman does consume a sufficient amount of calcium, the body will start using the mothers stored calcium to meet the needs of the fetus.

-Pregnant women age 19 and over need 1,000 milligrams of calcium a day.
+Pregnant women aged 19 and over need 1,000 milligrams of calcium a day.

 - – Iron: Pregnant women need 27 milligrams daily.
 That is twice the amount needed for regular non-pregnant women.
-For better iron absorption, you should eat foods high in vitamin C combination with high iron foods.
-I.e: orange juice with whole grain iron fortified cereals.
+For better iron absorption, you should eat foods high in vitamin C in combination with high iron foods.
+I.e.: orange juice with whole grain iron fortified cereals.

 - – Protein: Pregnant women need higher amounts of protein in their diet.
 Protein is integral to building a baby’s organs such as the heart, lungs, and brain.